MatthewLeoLaporte/RNNs-learn-robust-policies/discussion.md

 - We expect some things to be similar (e.g. higher max forward force)
 - But some things are different; and this is due to there being differences in what is actually modelable about the disturbance

+Can we separate the aspect of the disturbance that is modelable from the aspect that is not?
+Or if that

+Is robustness an all-or-nothing phenomena?
+No.

+- We can tune the robustness of an H-infinity controller by adjusting the bound $\gamma$.
+- We can induce more robustness in RNNs by training on uncertain dynamics.

 ## Results